 The stigmata comprises Christ’s crucifixion wounds on the victim soul’s body, as bloody wounds on the palms, feet, side or forehead.
 “Invisible stigmata” comprises the pains of Christ’s Passion without the wounds.

-St. Faustina Kowalska (1905-1938), Apostle of Divine Mercy, suffered invisible stigmata.
-St. Pio of Pietrelcina (1887-1968) had visible stigmata, poor health and frequent physical and spiritual attacks from the devil.
+St. Faustina Kowalska (1905-1938), Apostle of Divine Mercy, suffered invisible stigmata, and St. Pio of Pietrelcina (1887-1968) had visible stigmata, poor health and frequent evil physical and spiritual attacks.